Kuwait Airways: Fleet development

 Following the airline's rebranding initiative in October 2016, Kuwait Airways received its first Boeing 777-300ER in December 2016, marking the arrival of the airline's first fully owned new aircraft in nearly twenty years.
 Introduced in 1995, the Airbus A340-300 was retired from service by the airline in 2017.
-In October 2018, Kuwait Airways amended a pre-existing commitment with Airbus for 10 A350-900s by reducing it to five of these aircraft, and ordered eight Airbus A330-800s, which were scheduled to be delivered from March 2019.
+In October 2018, Kuwait Airways amended a pre-existing commitment with Airbus for 10 A350-900s by reducing it to five of these aircraft and ordered eight Airbus A330-800s, which were scheduled to be delivered from March 2019.
 The first two Airbus A330-800s were handed over to the airline by the aircraft manufacturer in October 2020.

+In August 2019, Kuwait Airways Chairman Yousef A. M. J. Alsaqer stated that the airline plans to spend $2.5 billion on new aircraft due to be delivered by 2026.

+Awards

+Kuwait Airways was named the World's Most Improved Airline for 2023 by SkyTrax.

 Services

+Kuwait Airways offers Royal Class and First Class passengers the option to check-in at the comfort of their home in where a limousine and an airline crew member will check-in the passengers, collect the luggage, and issue boarding passes at home.
+A car service to drive passengers to the airport is also provided upon request.
+This service is only offered while outbound from Kuwait International Airport.
 Kuwait Airways is one of the few airlines which does not serve alcoholic drinks on its flights.